The Procurement Ombud’s 2023-2024 Annual Report

 Authority and Objective

-The position of Procurement Ombudsman was established through amendments to the Department of Public Works and Government Services Act.
+The position of Procurement Ombud was established through amendments to the Department of Public Works and Government Services Act.
 The Procurement Ombud’s mandate is further defined in the Procurement Ombudsman Regulations.
 The Office of the Procurement Ombud’s mission is to promote fairness, openness and transparency in federal procurement.

 Parliamentary Authority